hydroper-jet/compiler/todo/verification.md

   * Object initializer
     * [x] Result into `enum` constant wherever possible (if the initializer is constant)
   * Function expression
-    * [ ] When resolving signature, contribute properties to activation scope only after the signature is fully resolved.
   * Unary expressions
     * [ ] Result into constant every wherever possible
     * [ ] Negative operator passes `context.preceded_by_negative = true`